 These are just some examples of the amazing things that are happening with the airport industry, but with airports and companies setting the bar so high, we are pretty certain that when you pull up at the airport in the future, things will be very different!

-Have you seen any exciting new processes at airports lately?
+Have you seen any exciting new airport technology innovations lately?
 What do you think about being met at the car park by a robot?